nickibyte/tridchessboard.js/docs/docs.md

 * tower positions (T1, T2, ..., T12) as property name and true/false as values (indicating that the tower at that position does/doesn't exist)

 The square names used by tridchessboard.js are algebraic (like in regular chess).
-However the files range from a-f and the rows from 1-10 (instead of a-h and 1-8).
+However the files range from a-f and the rank from 1-10 (instead of a-h and 1-8).
 Additionally a suffix (underscore + number) is added to indicate the level 1-6.

 The twelve possible tower positions are labled T1 through T12.